Frugal Gardening Tips to Save Money on Food

 Save Money on your Water Bill

 If you are looking for frugal gardening tips that will help you reduce your carbon footprint, cutting back on water usage is a great one.
 Make sure you water your plants in the morning to avoid evaporation.
 Invest in a soaker hose rather than using a sprinkler system to maximize how much water gets the roots of your plants.
 There is no reason to waste water and blow your utility budget when growing your own food.
+Also, check out these 4 frugal DIY drip irrigation systems!

 Don’t Neglect Your Garden!